 The results should be weighed against interviews, reference checks and other objective analysis.
 And while it is a key element in the hiring decision, no assessment should be a hire/don’t hire indicator.

-Krissi Barr of Barr Corporate Success is an expert at using assessments to hire the best candidates.
+Krissi Barr of Barr Corporate Success is an expert at using talent assessments to hire the best candidates.
 Plus, she’s helped hundreds of companies improve corporate culture, job performance and overall results.
 If you are interested in learning more about hiring assessments for Cincinnati businesses, please contact Krissi Barr.
-Even if you’re outside Cincinnati.
+Even if you’re in Ohio, Kentucky, Jacksonville, Florida or anywhere in America.